LunoScrip/LunoScrip/README.md

 - "*Alura*" HTTP: Understanding the Web Behind the Scenes
 - "*Alura*" Quality Assurance: test plan and bug management
 - "*Alura*" Git and Github: Control and Share Your Code
+- "*Alura*" JavaScript: consuming and handling data from an API

 ### 👩🏽‍💻 &nbsp; Working with